 Confined to relatively arid mountain ranges of the inner Himalayas, living well above the tree line only in the higher more precipitous regions.
 They occur from about 3550m to over 5000m in Pakistan, though they sometimes migrate from one mountain range to another in winter and in so doing have been seen crossing valleys below 2135m

-They are fairly widespread through the higher mountain ranges in Gilgit Baltistan in the Karakoram Range, the Haramosh Range, and the probably the highest population of Ibex now survives in Northern Hunza, especially in the watershed of Khunjerab, Khyber, Passu, Gulkin Chupersion, Misgar, and Shimshal Valley, and to the east of Khunjerab.
-In Gilgit, they are still fairly plentiful in Ishkoman, Yasin, and Hunza.
+They are fairly wide spread through the higher mountain ranges in Gilgit Baltistan in the Karakoram Range, the Haramosh Range, and the probably the highest population of Ibex now survives in Northern Hunza, especially in the water shed of Khunjerab, Khyber, Passu, Gulkin Chupersion, Gulkin, Misgar and Shimshal Valley, and to the east of Khunjerab.
+In Gilgit, they are still fairly plentiful in Ishkoman, Yasin and Hunza.
 Further west they occur in the Hindukush range of mountains and throughout Northern Chitral down to about 32 kilometers north of Chitral and in the higher mountain ranges of Chilas and on the slopes of Malika Parbat Mountain.

-Blue Sheep: After finishing all customs formalities in Islamabad, hunters are transferred to the hotel and stay overnight there.
+Blue Sheep: (The Local Name Ramapoye) After finishing all customs formalities in Islamabad, hunters are transferred to the hotel and stay overnight there.
 The next morning, they fly to Gilgit.
-In case of flight cancellation, they drive to Chilas, then to Gilgit Hunza, Sost Shimshal, Gujerav, Pamir.
-After that two days of stalking to Shimshal Village.
-Plan 10-12 days trip and 05 days hunt.
+In case of flight cancellation, they drive to Chilas, then to Gilgit Hunza, Misgar, Sost, and Shimshal Pamir.
+After that two day of stalking to Shimshal Village.
+Plan 10-15 days’ trip and 05 -07 for days’ hunt.

 DepartureGilgit Airport Pakistan